chinmaynehate/DFSpot-Deepfake-Recognition/README.md

 <!-- USAGE EXAMPLES -->
 ### Project file structure
-After running the requirements, prerequisites and installation scripts, the structure of 'DFSpot-Deepfake-Recognition/' is as follows.
+After running the requirements, prerequisites and installation scripts, the directory structure of 'DFSpot-Deepfake-Recognition/' is as follows
 ```sh
 |-- assets # contains images & gifs for readme
 |-- examples.sh # contains example for running spot_deepfakes.py